 - How serious are the crimes in stories A and B?
-Why? - 6 What do the underlined words in the text mean?
-Guess and then check in your dictionary.

-7 💬 What about you?
+Why? - 6 Can you guess from the context what the underlined words mean?
+Check your ideas in a dictionary. - 7 What about you?
 Which story do you prefer and why?